AbdallaGeha/ClientApp/README.md

 # 🧾 ProjectInvoices.Client

-An  **Angular** frontend for managing construction project invoices — from project and supplier and items setup, to invoice creation and approvals, and transactional payment handling. — powered by `ProjectInvoices.API` and `LoginManagement.API`.
+An  **Angular** frontend for managing construction project invoices — from project and supplier and items setup, to invoice creation and approvals, and transactional payment handling. — communicate with `ProjectInvoices.API` and `LoginManagement.API`.

-This client demonstrates my skills in **frontend architecture**,  **secure API integration**, and building **real-world business workflows** with Angular.

----

 ## 🎯 Purpose